BloodAxe/Kaggle-2024-CryoET/WRITEUP.md

 ## Modeling approach

-My final approach uses SegResNet and DynUnet backbones from Monai in combination with a custom point detection head.
+*TLDR*: My final approach uses SegResNet and DynUnet backbones from Monai in combination with a custom point detection head.

 Based on my experience creating YOLO-based object detection models, I implemented an anchor-free point detection model.
 Likewise to box detection, model predict class probabilities map and offsets to the center object.
 Unlike box detection, however there is no concept of bounding box and hence to use IoU between two points I used well-known object keypoint